Relickus/DP2020/README.md

 ## _Disclaimer:_
 In hindsight, many things in the code seem outdated or impractical.
 The repository is pretty bare and it lacks in terms of best coding practices, structuring and automatization.
-I intentionally left the repository in this state to have a threshold to measure the shift in my programming skills.
+I intentionally left the repository in this state to have a benchmark to measure the progress of my programming skills.

 I went through the code and compiled a (not exhaustive) list of improvements which I would implement if I wrote this today.